ahrasis/Internet-Speed-Test/README.md

-# speedtest
+# Download Speed Test
-Script to test internet speed and exit accordingly
+Script to test internet download speed using Ookla Speedtest CLI and exit accordingly.

 # How To Install Ookla Speedtest
 Go to https://www.speedtest.net/apps/cli and follow the instructions there.
+This script requires Ookla Speedtest.

 # How To Use With This Script
 To use this script, simply copy and run in your terminal as root user: